ckeditor/ckeditor4/tests/plugins/notificationaggregator/manual/classic.md

 **Expected:**

 As loading is done progress notification change its type to success.
+Success notification should be hidden after 5s.